Grove Collaborative

 GROVE TIP

-Do wool dryer balls work for static?
+Do wool dryer balls help with static cling?

 They can!
-But if static cling is still an issue with your wool dryer balls, spray the balls with water before placing in the dryer to increase humidity.
+But if static cling is still an issue with your wool dryer balls, spray the balls with water before placing them in the dryer to increase humidity.

 Mrs. Meyers cleaning products and Grove Co. cleaning caddy